 Director/Screenplay – Michael Winnick, Producer – Bob Crowe, Photography – Jonathan Hale, Music – Ross Nykiforuk, Visual Effects Supervisor – Tracy Westgard, Visual Effects – Media Group, Special Effects Supervisor – Mark Fenlason, Production Design – Kristen Ridgway.
-Production Company – Angel Entertainment
+Production Company – Angel Entertainment.

 Jolene Blalock (Kate Adams), James Marsters (Jack), Tony Todd (Steve Elias), Marc Winnick (Charlie Riley), Diahnna Nicole Baxter (Stacy Gibson), Natasha Alam (Amber McCormik), Richard Whiten (Dave Briggs), Jennie Ford (Melissa Tucker)

 Shadow Puppets was the second directing/writing effort from Michael Winnick.
-Winnick had previously made the doppelganger film Deuces/The Duplicate (2001), which was not widely seen, and went onto the gonzo Guns, Girls and Gambling (2012), The Better Half (2015) about a woman who becomes two personalities and the horror film Malicious (2017), as well as the Steven Seagal action film Code of Honor (2016).
+Winnick had previously made the doppelganger film Deuces/The Duplicate (2001), which was not widely seen, and went onto the gonzo Guns, Girls and Gambling (2012), The Better Half (2015) about a woman who becomes two personalities and the pregnancy horror film Malicious (2018), as well as the Steven Seagal action film Code of Honor (2016).
 From these, you gather that Winnick’s recurring interest is themes of identity.

 In these films, protagonists wake up in some strange prison or labyrinth with no clue as to how they got there where they are forced to undergo a strange/torturous game, often up against death traps, in order to solve the puzzle and make their way out.
 This often requires a radical breakthrough in understanding about the nature of the world they are in in order to escape.
 The other influence on the film is of the tv series Lost (2004-10), which was in its fourth season and at the height of its fervid popularity when Shadow Puppets came out.
-From this, Michael Winnick has clearly borrowed the creature(s) made of smoke and shadow sinisterly billowing about and attacking people.
+From this, Michael Winnick has clearly borrowed the creature(s) made of smoke and shadow billowing about and attacking people.

 Shadow Puppets clearly wants to be a puzzlebox film – it often seems to be imitating the basic set-up of Cube featuring people with their memories wiped forced to survive in a labyrinth as they try to work out who they are, where they are and how to escape.
 This seems potentially promising but Shadow Puppets is operating on a low-budget.
 It quickly becomes apparent that the alienness of the mysterious labyrinth is just an ordinary set of corridors, laboratories, swimming pools and locker rooms in some building.
-Admittedly, given the eventual explanation for what is going on this makes sense but the very mundanity of the venue crucially fails to create much in the way of mysteriousness.
+Admittedly, given the eventual explanation for what is going on, this makes sense but the very mundanity of the venue crucially fails to create much in the way of mysteriousness.

 Michael Winnick’s failing is also that he never creates much conceptual mystery.
 Mostly the film wanders around the building with the various characters asking why they are there, who they are, can they get out and can they trust this person.
 Unfortunately, Shadow Puppets never arrives at any particularly interesting answers.
 Towards the end, the film starts to twist our assumptions with the revelation that one of the party is not who they seem but the script needed more of this throughout.

-You feel like the casting choices are intended to be a fanboy’s dream.
+You also feel like the casting choices are intended to be a fanboy’s dream come true.
 There is Jolene Blalock, better known as every fanboy’s sexiest Vulcan from Enterprise (2001-5), who plays the central character even though she has not taken top billing for some reason.
 There is also James Marsters who gained a good deal of female attention as the vampire Spike on tv’s Buffy the Vampire Slayer (1997-2002), as well as Tony Todd who played the Candyman and has made appearances in a great many genre films and tv series.
 For added fanboy bonus (and no doubt intended to cater to such), the film keeps Blalock (and Marsters if one’s taste runs that way) in her underwear for a good portion of the film.